nemoNoboru/relay/spec.md

 - Able to send, receive, and template-render data
 - Built for high interoperability and zero config deployment
 - PHP-simple for hobbyists, enterprise-ready for production
+- ✨ **NEW**: Fully functional with closures and first-class functions for advanced programming patterns

 ---